redgeneLauren/HTMLcourse-sample/Content/Authentication-AllUsers/LogginInPage.md

     - Leave remarks to Service Purchase orders
     - Leave remarks to Billings

-6. `Project Manager` - The role of a `Project Manger` is in charge with the planning and the execution of a particular project.
-In the `AC Tajanlangit system` the role assignment feature of the `Project Manager` are as follows:
+6. `Project Manager` - The role of a <b>Project Manger</b> is with the planning and the execution of a particular project.
+In the `AC Tajanlangit system` the role assignment feature of the <b>Project Manger</b> is as follows:

     - Request approval for changes of activity duration, start and finish
     - Ability to check purchase request